WowLabz/tasking_backend/README.md

 The current scope of work involves two user types: **Customer** and **Service Provider (or Worker)**

-The Customer can post a task and invite bids from Service Providers to fulfill it.
+- The Customer can post a task and invite bids from Service Providers to fulfill it.

-The Customer needs to deposit the budgeted amount in an escrow for the task to be published.
+- The Customer needs to deposit the budgeted amount in an escrow for the task to be published.

-The Service Provider needs to deposit some token to participate in a bid.
+- The Service Provider needs to deposit some token to participate in a bid.
 If not shortlisted, this bid amount is returned.

-The Service Provider completes the task and submits it.
+- The Service Provider completes the task and submits it.

-The Customer accepts the work and the escrowed amount is credited to the Service Providers wallet.
+- The Customer accepts the work and the escrowed amount is credited to the Service Providers wallet.

-The Customer rates the Service Provider and visa versa
+- The Customer rates the Service Provider and visa versa

 NOTE: If the Customer doesn't accept the work, a dispute is raised and it gets resolved in a decentralised court (out of current scope) which will be implemented in the next phase.

-Here is a user workflow diagram linked to the pallet tasking of the same.
+The following diagrams highlight the workflow:

 Customer